top of page

 89) Adam Wolfe (2016)

 Developed by Mad Head Games, Adam Wolfe bills itself as a paranormal mystery adventure.
 Thrust into the role of paranormal investigator Adam Wolfe, we're presented with a handful of cases that ultimately tie into the larger mystery of our missing sister.
-With fights against elementals, cultists, and even a car chase sequence, all of the pieces are in place for a what, at least on paper, sounds like a thrilling, action packed adventure.
-Set in San Francisco, our first case se
+With fights against elementals, cultists, and even a car chase sequence, all of the pieces are in place for what, at least on paper, sounds like a thrilling, action packed adventure.
+Set in San Francisco, our first case sees

 dpad200x